digitonic/api-test-suite/README.md

 ### General structure

-The main class you will want to extend to enable the test framework functionalities is CRUDTestCase.
+The main class you will want to extend to enable the test framework functionality is CRUDTestCase.
 This is the main entry point for the test suite automated assertions via the `runBaseApiTestSuite()`method.
 This class also provides a default `setUp()` method creating users.
 The CRUDTestCase class extends the base Laravel TestCase from your app, so it will take into account everything you change in there too, e.g. Migrations runs, setUp, or tearDown methods;

 ### Configuration file
 This file is generated in `config/digitonic` when you run the installer command: `php artisan digitonic:api-test-suite:install` or `php artisan d:a:i` for short.
 It contains the following options:

 ###### `api_user_class`
-This is the class that is used for your base user. _e.g.: Mdoc\Users\Models\User::class_
+This is the class that is used for your base user. _e.g.: App\Models\User::class_

 ###### `required_response_headers`
 An array of header-header value pairs to be returned by all your API routes.
 If any value goes, you can set the value of your header to null.
 This can be overwritten at the endpoint level by overwriting the `checkRequiredResponseHeaders` method of the AssertsOuput trait in your Test class.